 The Seven Peaks or the Seven Summits define the highest peaks of each of the seven Continents.
-Climbing all of these 7 highest mountains in the world is the biggest challenge that only a handful of Mountaineers can aspire for.
+Climbing all of these Seven Peaks is the biggest challenge that only a handful of Mountaineers can aspire for.
 This is because of the extreme skills, fitness and of course resources that are needed to achieve this mammoth feat.
-While each of the continents has more challenging peaks to climb from a technical perspective, the Seven Peaks have the glory of being the highest summits.
+While each of the continents has more challenging peaks to climb from a technical perspective, the Seven Tops have the glory of being the highest summits.

 As per records, only a few hundred have accomplished this challenge so far.
-Richard Daniel “dick” Bass, an American businessman became the first person to climb all of the Seven Summits in 1985.
+Richard Daniel “dick” Bass, an American businessman became the first person to climb all of the Seven Peaks in 1985.
 He was also the oldest person to climb the Mount Everest then.
-The 7 peak Challenge got popular when his book titled ‘Seven Summits’ was published in 1988.
+The Seven Peaks Challenge got popular when his book titled ‘Seven Summits’ was published in 1988.

-Here is the catalog of the 7 highest peaks of the world which will give you a glimpse into their glorious an awe-inspiring stature.
+Here is the catalog of the Seven Summits which will give you a glimpse into their glorious an awe-inspiring stature.

 Mount Everest, Asia